Growing team of Ambassadors inspiring young people

 22 November 2022

 With the number of school visits and careers days the team of Educational Pathways VET Ambassadors have completed, you would be surprised to know the team consisted of just 14 ambassadors at the beginning of the year.
-With the addition of 6 more ambassadors to the initiative, and more to come in 2023, it can only mean positive things for our Educational Pathways Program students.
+So the addition of 6 more ambassadors to the initiative, and more to come in 2023, can only mean positive things for our Educational Pathways Program students.

 Hailing from different parts of the state and representing a wide range of vocational education and training (VET) pathways, the ambassadors are central to helping inspire our young people and encourage them to consider a VET pathway.

 “The ambassadors can connect with students on their level.
 Being able to hear from their peers and be inspired by people who they can relate to is such an important part of the initiative,” says Eduardo Carvallo Carrera, the initiative’s lead.

 The program’s ambassadors are handpicked from finalists and winners of the NSW Training Awards.
 The ambassadors are not only selected for their achievements in VET, but for their common belief in the value of a VET pathway and the opportunities it can provide to young people.

 Once selected as ambassadors, they complete a comprehensive Professional Development week including workshops in media training, wellness, and deep dives into all things VET.

 “We don’t simply throw them in the deep end!
 We make sure they are well prepared and trained for the different types of engagements they do as an ambassador,” says Eduardo.